How Much Compensation Can I Claim For An Accident In An Office?

 There is also a high number of office accident claims for injuries resulting from electric shocks and burns.
 These are often caused by faulty electrical appliances and the burns from kettles and microwave ovens.

 Another category of claims results from repetitive strain injury.
 Anyone who is obliged to carry out a physically repetitive task at work can be a victim.
 In office environments, this commonly affects workers who spend most of their day typing at a keyboard.
 It can be extremely painful and have long-term effects.
-As with other types of workplace hazard, employers are obliged to take steps to protect you.
+As with other types of workplace hazards, employers are obliged to take steps to protect you.
 For example, by providing keyboards with wrist support and by ensuring sufficient rest periods are provided.

 It may be possible to claim for existing injuries that have worsened as a result of an office accident.
 For example, an employee with a visual impairment may be able to make a claim if they are forced to sit at a computer screen for long periods, and their condition is made worse.
 Successful claims have also been made by those with pre-existing back problems who are not given a suitable chair to work in.